Skip to the main content.

 These types of systems work by sending notifications to all computers in an organization that appear directly on screen, regardless of other software being used at the time, and don’t rely on email.
 They can also be sent to smartphones and tablets as push notifications.

-These systems overcome barriers and obstacles posed by email overload and outdated technology and solves communication issues in healthcare including:
+These systems overcome barriers and obstacles posed by email overload and outdated technology and solve communication issues in healthcare, including:

-Think of it as having a manager standing next to every employee telling them about what they need to do.
-You can’t physically assign a manager to stand with very employee all day long, but you can have the next best thing with DeskAlerts.
+Think of it as having a manager standing next to every employee, telling them about what they need to do.
+You can’t physically assign a manager to stand with every employee all day long, but you can have the next best thing with DeskAlerts.

 It can be used to improve the induction processes for new staff and to drive people to the hospital’s intranet site to learn more details.

-Sending quizzes can help to gauge the current understanding of systems and processes, or to determine if information campaigns have been successful with knowledge retained.
+Sending quizzes can help to gauge the current understanding of systems and processes, or to determine if information campaigns have been successful in retaining knowledge.

 Billboard-style screensavers on computer screens and other digital screens can be deployed throughout the hospital to communicate your values.
 This can help to enhance patient satisfaction, improve HCAHPS scores and enhance operational efficiencies.

-The newsletters function can be used to share positive healthcare stories about innovation, stories of commitment and successful patient outcomes to inspire staff.
-This encourages the adoption of best practice and helps to boost engagement and improve workplace morale.
+The newsletters function can be used to share positive healthcare stories about innovation, stories of commitment, and successful patient outcomes to inspire staff.
+This encourages the adoption of best practices and helps to boost engagement and improve workplace morale.

 The system can also be used to provide ongoing training and reminders about hospital processes such as response procedures, hospital codes, updates to computer systems and compliance measures.